apache/incubator-baremaps/examples/openstreetmap/README.md

 # OpenStreetMap Example

-Baremaps is aimed at being the most productive toolkit for publishing custom vector tiles from OpenStreetMap data.
+Baremaps is aimed at being the most productive toolkit for creating custom vector tiles from OpenStreetMap data.

-In this tutorial, we'll learn how to use Baremaps to import OpenStreetMap data in a Postgis database and how to publish vector tiles from this data.
+In this tutorial, we'll learn how to use Baremaps to import OpenStreetMap data in a Postgis database and how to create vector tiles from this data.
 Notice that the following steps assume that Baremaps and Postgis are [installed](../../README.md#installation).
 Also, if you are in a hurry, consider skipping the "Under the Hood" sections.